anais-rat/telomeres/README.md

 ### Demo

-A case test will be availaible soonish.
+A case test will be soon available.

 ### Result Reproducibility